-Experts will relate the twisting and falling of iPhones as the only causes of Touch Disease.
+Experts will relate the twisting and falling of iPhones as the only cause of Touch Disease.
 The only way to prevent your iPhone 6 and 6 plus from getting the ‘disease’ is by avoiding twisting it.

 The Bottom Line

-Following the simple steps above could serve as a big deal in case your iPhone touch screen becomes unresponsive.
+Following the simple steps above could serve as a big deal in case your iPhone touchscreen becomes unresponsive.
 Additionally, in cases where you cannot fix the problem, you can visit the third-party repair to check on the iPhone.
 However, there have been cases of people complaining about how their iPhones failed to work entirely after repair.
 The only reliable option is to visit the issue with quality Apple parts.